 What time can builders start work in the UK?

 The time builders can start work during the week differs across the country.
 Although, the standard hours are between 8am and 6pm from Monday to Friday.
 And between 8am and 1pm on Saturdays.

-Builders working on site can enter the premises and start to prepare things for the day earlier than 8am.
-They can’t just can’t actually start the work usually until after 8am.
+Builders working on site can enter the premises and start to prepare things for the day earlier than 8am though.
+They just can’t actually start the work usually until after 8am.

 The time that builders can start work all depends on what local authorities decide.
 This has been the case since 1974 when the Control of Pollution Act gave them the power to control work noise coming from building and demolition sites.
-Check your local authority’s website for information on what time builders can start work in your local area.
+Check your local authority’s website for information on what time builders can start work in your local area if concerned.

 What time can builders start work on Sunday?

 It is illegal for any building work to take place on Sundays.
 Similarly builders are prohibited from working on Bank Holidays.

 ‘Noisy work’ includes the use of certain machinery.
 Builders and others tradespeople can’t use hand tools outside of working hours or on a Sunday.
 They also can’t use power tools like drills, cement mixers and generators outside of these hours either.

 Builders and other tradespeople can’t erect or dismantle scaffolding or partition walls outside of these hours, as the process can produce lots of noise for the neighbours.

 Are the rules the same for DIY at the weekend?